perfana/perfana-gatling-workshop/docs/exercise-3.md

 mvn clean perfana-gatling:test -Ptest-env-local,debug
  ```

-Unfortunately the Sign up fails, as the logs indicate:
+Unfortunately the Sign up fails, as the logs indicates:

 ```
 Request 'SignUp - Submit' failed: status.find.in(200,304,201,202,203,204,205,206,207,208,209), but actually found 400